 In a democratic society, it’s everyone’s responsibility to actively participate and that involves healthy discussions of political and social issues.
 Regardless of whether it’s a travel blogger, a politician, or a gas station attendant – we should all be participating in respectful discussions.
 Those who have a platform, even more so.
 More importantly, people need to stop being so hypersensitive to talk of politics.

 As an Afghan who grew up in Germany and has lived in the U.S. for almost 20 years, I always found this strange about Americans: How they claim to cherish freedom of speech and democracy, yet object to people exercising their rights by either voicing political opinions or protesting.
 Remember the Tea Party jokes?
-The jokes about Occupy Wall Street protesters being lazy and unemployed?
-I find it bizarre that anyone would object to people getting involved in politics, when it’s the most important thing for citizens to maintain a healthy democracy.
+Occupy Wall Street protesters being dismissed as lazy, unemployed millennials?
+I find it bizarre that anyone would object to people getting involved in politics, when it’s the most way for citizens to maintain a healthy democracy.
 How a person votes shouldn’t have a bearing on whether you feel you “can be friends with that person.”

 This “shut up about politics!” mentality is prevalent in totalitarian countries and should have no place here.
 What needs to change is everyone’s approach and their reactions: Don’t freak out when your favorite blogger expresses an opinion different than your own.
 Take the opportunity to have an intelligent discussion.
 Instead of saying something snarky, say something educational.
 Instead of resorting to racism or accusations of such, try to see the issue from their point of view and meet in the middle.
 That doesn’t happen when you shut people out because they don’t agree with you or “this isn’t the appropriate forum for that.”

 So let’s not take our rights and privileges for granted: That we’re able to travel nearly anywhere in the world, uninhibited, that we’re able to speak and protest openly.
-Because the immigrants at the center of this controversy come from countries where they are denied those very rights.
+After all, the immigrants at the center of this controversy come from countries where they are denied those very rights.

 Subscribe to Blog via Email